Polygyny: Effects on women

 Women participating in polygynous marriages share common marital problems with women in a monogamous marriage; however, there are issues uniquely related to polygyny which affects their overall life satisfaction and have severe implications for women's health.
-Women practicing polygyny are susceptible to sexually transmitted diseases, infertility, and mental health complications.
+Women practicing polygyny are susceptible to sexually transmitted infections, infertility, and mental health complications.
 Among the Logoli of Kenya, the fear of AIDS or becoming infected with the HIV virus has informed women's decisions about entering polygynous marriages.
-Some view polygyny as a means to prevent men from taking random sexual partners and potentially introducing STDs into relationships.
+Some view polygyny as a means to prevent men from taking random sexual partners and potentially introducing STIs into relationships.
 Interviews conducted with some of the Logoli tribe in Kenya suggested they feared polygynous marriages because of what they have witnessed in the lives of other women who are currently in such relationships.
 The observed experiences of some of the women in polygynous unions tend to be characterized by frequent jealousy, conflicts, competition, tensions, and psychological stresses.
 Some of the husbands fail to share love and other resources equally; and envy and hatred, and sometimes violent physical confrontations become the order of the day among co-wives and their children.
 This discourages women from entering a polygynous marriage.
 Research shows that competition and conflict can intensify to unbearable level for co-wives causing women to commit suicide due to psychological distress.
 Findings show that the wife order can affect life satisfaction.
 According to Bove and Valeggia, women who are senior wives often misuse their position to obtain healthcare benefits in countries where only one wife can become a recipient.
 The conflict between co-wives can attribute to the higher rates of mental health disorders and issues such as anxiety, depression, somatization, psychoticism, and paranoia.
 As well as this reduced marital/life satisfaction and low self-esteem has been shown to be more prevalent among women in polygynous relationships when compared to women in monogamous relationships.

 Various methods have been used to reduce the amount of jealousy and conflict among wives.
 These include sororal polygyny, in which the co-wives are sisters; and hut polygyny, in which each wife has her own residence and the husband visits them in rotation.
 A clear status hierarchy among wives is also sometimes used to avoid fighting by establishing unequivocally each wife's rights and obligations.
 Although there are several harmful aspects of this practice related to women, there are some reported personal and economic advantages for women such as sharing household and child rearing responsibilities.
 Also, wives share companionship and support with co-wives.